eigerproject/eigerc/README.md

-# eigerc
+# EigerC

-The Eiger Programming Language Compiler.
+The C++ implementation of the Eiger Programming Language.